A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

 The quantum theory of rotation and vibration is a branch of chemistry that studies the quantization of energy levels in molecules.
-This theory is based on the idea that molecules can only exist in certain discrete energy states and that these states can be described by a set of quantum numbers.
+This theory is based on the idea that molecules can only exist in certain discrete energy states, and these states can be described by a set of quantum numbers.

 Basic Concepts